How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Water the Golden Cane Palm with chlorine-free water; like all palms it is sensitive to chlorine and other chemicals dissolved in water.

-Do not allow the palm to sit in soggy soil as it may lead to root-rot disease and eventual death of the palm.
+Avoid getting the base wet as it can lead to rotting and eventual death of the Palm.
+Do not allow the palm to sit in soggy soil as it may lead to root-rot and loss of the palm.

 Temperature and Humidity